oncodash/ontoweaver/README.md

         to_property: <property name>
         for_object: <type holding the property>

-metadata: # Optional propperties added to every nodes and edges.
+metadata: # Optional properties added to every node and edge.
     - source: "My OntoWeaver adapter"
     - version: "v1.2.3"
 ```